Learn how to use the Human Protein Atlas: part I - three ways to navigate the Tissue Atlas

 TheTissue Atlas is an interactive database showing the expression of all protein-coding genes in human tissues and organs.
 This blog helps you to discover his enormous potential.

 A map shows detailed information about the landscape, roads, points of interest, and distances.
 But just looking at the map is not enough.
-First of all, you need to choose the correct type of map, be able to understand its features to be able to read it, and most importantly you need to find your location on the map!
+First of all, you need to choose the correct type of map, understand its features, read it, and most importantly, find your location on the map!

 What if I tell you that there is a map of all the proteins in the human body?
 Would you be able to read it?

-A fundamental part of studying and understanding human biology is the study of tissue-specific gene expression and protein levels.
+A fundamental part of studying and understanding human biology is studying tissue-specific gene expression and protein levels.

 Tissue-specific gene expression can result in the presence or absence of a certain protein, leading to the profound functional variation of biological processes among tissues.

-Thus, the knowledge of protein profiles in a given tissue is critical to understanding the unique characteristics of the various cell types and their functions in the human body.
+Thus, knowing protein profiles in a given tissue is critical to understanding the unique characteristics of the various cell types and their functions in the human body.

 The expression of all protein-coding genes in all major tissues and organs in the human body can be explored in an interactive database, which includes a catalog of proteins expressed in a tissue-oriented manner.
 It is the Tissue Atlas.
 1